Portneuf—Jacques-Cartier: Geography

 The district includes the Regional County Municipalities of Portneuf and La Jacques-Cartier as well as the municipality of Saint-Augustin-de-Desmaures.
 The main communities are Saint-Augustin-de-Desmaures, Donnacona, Lac-Beauport, Neuville, Pont-Rouge, Shannon, Stoneham-et-Tewkesbury, Saint-Raymond, Sainte-Catherine-de-la-Jacques-Cartier, and Deschambault-Grondines.
 Its area is 7,617 km2.

 History

-The electoral district was created in the British North America Act of 1867 as "Portneuf".
+The electoral district was created in the British North America Act 1867 as "Portneuf".
 It was renamed "Portneuf—Jacques-Cartier" on 1 September 2004.

 The Conservative Party did not run a candidate in Portneuf—Jacques-Cartier in the 2008 and 2011 elections as incumbent independent André Arthur was a self-described libertarian who consistently voted with and supported the Conservative Party in the House of Commons.

 There were no changes to this riding during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, it lost the municipalities of Lac-Beauport and Sainte-Brigitte-de-Laval to Montmorency—Charlevoix.

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: